Homology of ternary algebras yielding invariants of knots and knotted surfaces

+A finite ternary quasigroup $(X,T)$, with elements numbered $1,\ldots,n$, can be described by a Latin cube, i.e., an $n\times n\times n$ array in which every $i\in\{1,\ldots,n\}$ appears exactly once in every horizontal row, every vertical row, and in every column.
+Any Latin cube defines a ternary quasigroup.
+See \cite{Bel,BelSan,Sm08} for more details on $n$-ary quasigroups.

+\begin{definition} A knot-theoretic ternary quasigroup (abbreviated to KTQ) is a ternary quasigroup satisfying the axioms A1 and A2. \end{definition}

+Recall that the fundamental group of the complement of a knot in $\mathbb{R}^3$ can be given the following presentation, called Dehn presentation: generators are assigned to the regions in the complement of a knot diagram $D$ on a plane, and relations correspond to the crossings and are as in Fig. \ref{Dehngen}(A).
+One of the generators, say the one corresponding to the unbounded region, is set equal to identity.
+Geometrically, a generator can be viewed as a loop originating from a fixed point $P$ beneath the diagram, piercing a region to which it is assigned, and returning to $P$ through a region labeled with the identity element.
+See e.g. \cite{Kauffor} for more details about Dehn presentation.

-\begin{definition} Let $(X,T)$ be a ternary algebra, and let $D$ be an unoriented classical link diagram.
-A {\it ternary coloring} of $D$ with $(X,T)$ is an assignment of elements of $X$ to the regions of $D$ satisfying a rule illustrated in Fig. \ref{rule} at every crossing.
-Specifically, if $x$, $y$, $z$, $w\in X$ are the colors at a crossing, then $w=xyzT$, where $w$ and $x$ are assigned to the regions separated by the over-arc, and $x$, $y$ and $z$ are taken cyclically. \end{definition}
+Note that the fundamental group relations between generators around a crossing can be realized using a ternary operation $xyzT=xy^{-1}z$.
+Each generator can be expressed using $T$ and the other three generators as in Fig. \ref{Dehngen}(B).
+Namely, if $x$, $y$, $z$, $w\in X$ are the generators near a crossing, then $w=xyzT$, where $w$ and $x$ are assigned to the regions separated by an over-arc, and $x$, $y$ and $z$ are taken cyclically.

-Again referring to the Fig. \ref{rule}, we see that every color around a crossing is determined uniquely by the other three colors, so the structures used for ternary colorings of link diagrams should be ternary quasigroups.

-To get the invariance under the third Reidemeister move, the axioms A3L and A3R are needed (see Fig. \ref{third}).
-Substitutions in the equations around the crossing in Fig. \ref{rule} give axioms A2L, A2R and the axiom